A Mother's Day SAN

 She confused Megahertz with Megabytes a couple of times, and referred to disk storage as memory.
 All in all, however, it was really cute to hear her try to sound technical.

 Gently, I asked her what she needed a system for and she responded that she wanted to surf the Web, exchange e-mail with friends and family, write her memoirs, and create a recipe database to preserve her unique legacy in the culinary field: Techniques for delivering nutritious meals for a husband and 12 children three times per day for nearly 50 years -- often times on a meager or non-existent budget.
-All
+All worthy applications from my point of view.

 She asked me why I had asked about what she planned to do with the system.
 She seemed worried that I was going to get her something less than "state of the art" or "leading edge."
 She even got a bit offended: Was I patronizing her as an octogenarian seeking her first PC?